MARUMDRS/nginx_agent/README.md

       - "3000:3000"
 ```

-And you will receive a reverse proxy config
+And receive a reverse proxy config

 ---